mscroggs/mediapi/README.md

 The music the the `Music` folder is licensed under a [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/uk/) license.
 It can be downloaded from [purplestereo.co.uk/cat/album.php?cat=PSC020](http://www.purplestereo.co.uk/cat/album.php?cat=PSC020).
 Also, it was made by me!

+The rest of this repository is MIT licensed.